Youth Mental Health Protection Act

 The Youth Mental Health Protection Act, H.B.
-217, is an Illinois bill that prohibits mental health professional from implementing conversion therapy, reparative therapy, or sexual orientation change efforts on patients under the age of eighteen.
+217, is an Illinois bill that prohibits mental health professionals from implementing conversion therapy, reparative therapy, or sexual orientation change efforts on patients under the age of eighteen.
 Additionally, the bill outlaws any promotional materials from deceiving consumers and falsely representing homosexuality as a mental health defect in any manner.
 The goal of the legislation is to protect minors from undue stress and further stigmatization as a result of their sexuality.

 The bill was initially filed by Representative Kelly M. Cassidy and was passed during the Illinois 99th Regular Legislative Session on May 29, 2015.
 Governor Bruce Rauner approved the act on August 20, 2015 and became effective on January 1, 2016.
 Illinois was the fourth state in the United States to pass legislation protecting LGBT+ youth from such therapies.

 National background

 Leelah Alcorn's petition

 April 8, 2015, during President Barack Obama's second term, a statement was posted to the White House website in response to a petition calling for a national ban of conversion therapy, referred to as "Leelah's Law."
-The petition was started on January 3, 2015 and garnered over 100,000 signatures calling for the federal government to pass legislation to shield the LGBT+ youth from such therapies and any related trauma or stigmatization.
+The petition was started on January 3, 2015, and garnered over 100,000 signatures calling for the federal government to pass legislation to shield the LGBT+ youth from such therapies and any related trauma or stigmatization.
 The initiative began in response to death of Leelah Alcorn, a 17-year-old transgender youth, who died by suicide.
 On the petition's overview, the sponsor writes that Alcorn's parents had "forced her to attend conversion therapy," which only further isolated the teen.

 The White House's statement emphasizes the Administration's support of LGBT+ youth, and stands against conversion therapy, but calls on states to institute legislation.
 The statement refrains from calling on Congress directly to advance such efforts.